huawei-noah/SMARTS/README_pypi.md

 If you try through a package manager make sure to command-line call `sumo` to make sure that you have the right version of SUMO.

-We would recommend using the prebuilt binaries but if you are using Ubuntu 16 (Xenial),there is a bash script in `extras/sumo/ubuntu_build' that you can use to automate the compilation of SUMO version 1.5.0.
+We would recommend using the prebuilt binaries but if you are using Ubuntu 16 (Xenial), there is a bash script in `extras/sumo/ubuntu_build` that you can use to automate the compilation of SUMO version 1.5.0.

 ### macOS